jglovier/jglovier.github.io/_drafts/2016-01-23-five-simple-goals-for-2016.md

 I have an amazing job that I absolutely love, and I'm beyond grateful for that.
 However, that also means that it's all that much harder to not over do it when it comes to my work habits.
 Fortunately, I have an employer that does not place unreasonable expectations on me and makes ever affordance for me to have a work/life balance.
 Actually taking advantage of that, however, is still on me.
 And often I don't.

-So this year I'm really commited to improving my work/life balance.
+So this year I'm really committed to improving my work/life balance.
 There are some tangible ways that I'm planning to achieve this, the most significant of which is going to be getting in the habit of stopping work for the day at a certain time.
 I think the time I stop is less important than the fact that I should actually stop.
 Often I tend to break at the end of the day and go back to work after the kids are fed and in bed, when really I should be putting off what didn't get done until tomorrow.

 To some, that may sound like procrastination.
 But that's not my battle.
 My battle overachieving and burnout, and to combat that I need to get more used to saying "it can get done tomorrow".

 There are several other ways that I'm going to address this as well.
 Some of the other areas are a bit less logistic and more on the side of aspiration goals.
-For example, making intentional, focused time for my kids daily; making more of an effort to take on household tasks, rather than leaving them to Ashley (which has resulted in her feeling unfairly overburdened with home/family responsibilies); and not being so attached to my phone/email/slack/etc when I'm not working.
+For example, making intentional, focused time for my kids daily; making more of an effort to take on household tasks, rather than leaving them to Ashley (which has resulted in her feeling unfairly overburdened with home/family responsibilities); and not being so attached to my phone/email/slack/etc when I'm not working.
 I.e. being more present.

 Finally, there is one big supporting goal I have for this year that will dramatically help improve my work/life balance, and it's closing Dev Tees down.
 It's been a fun run, but I don't really want to be in the t-shirt business.
 It's not worth the cost of operation to me, and even though I don't put too much time/effort into it I'd much rather be putting that time/effort into my family at this stage of life.